CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

 All instructions in this lab guide should be performed from the ControlCenter desktop unless otherwise specified.

+PKS installation on vSphere requires NSX-T to be installed.
+If NSX-T is not installed in your environment, jump to Lab9 to install and return here.
+One way to verify if NSX-T is installed is try accessing the NSX Manager/Console.

 ## Step 1: Deploy Ops Manager

 1.1 Launch the Chrome browser on the desktop, and launch the vSphere web client from the short-cut.
 To login, use the Windows authentication.
 In the vSphere web client, right click on the `pks-mgmt-1` resource pool and select `Deploy OVF Template`